marwankalo/ship_detection_project/README.md

 With the models I have proposed, maritime surveillance can now be carried out using a two pronged approach through the use of traditional AIS tracking as well as satellite detection.

+In future, I would like to continue the project using geographical features to be able to simultaneously plot the position of each ship on a map to assist with tracking.
+Additionally, with access to AIS surveillance data, I would be able to build a model that identifies 'dark' ships - those that are picked up using satellite detection but not using AIS.